drasi-project/docs/docs/content/how-to-guides/configure-sources/configure-azure-cosmos-gremlin-source/_index.md

 |container|**Graph Id** from the Cosmos DB Database.
 Visible in the table of graphs on the **Overview** page of the Azure Cosmos DB Account page of the Azure Portal.|
 |partitionKey|The **Partition Key** configured on the Graph.
 Visible in the **Settings** page of the specified graph.|

-The example Source definition above contains a plaintext value for the **accountEndpoint** property.
+The example Source definition above contains a plain text value for the **accountEndpoint** property.
 This may be acceptable for its convenience during development or testing but must be avoided if the credentials need to remain secure.
-Instead of providing a plaintext value for the **accountEndpoint** property, you can configure it to use a securely stored Kubernetes Secret as shown in the following alternate definition for the above Source:
+Instead of providing a plain text value for the **accountEndpoint** property, you can configure it to use a securely stored Kubernetes Secret as shown in the following alternate definition for the above Source:

 ```